Skip to main content

 }

-is what will be shown to the user instead of your repository's name.cover_image_url
+• display_name is what will be shown to the user instead of your repository's name.

-It can take up to 24 hours for the package list to refresh for all users.
-Users can manually refresh the package list at any time using the refresh button.
+Keep in mind that it can take up to 24 hours for the package list to refresh for all users automatically.
+If you publish a release you can advise your users to refresh the package list manually.